ru-corporate/boo/README.md

 csvclean p2012.csv
 ```

-This result is similar to running
+This result is similar to running:

 ```python
 from boo import download, cut
 download(2012)
 cut(2012)
 ```

+#### Limitations

+- No timeseries: we can access all data for each year, but not several years for each firm,
+  even though the data is available.
+- No database: we store files as CSV, not in a database.